Commanda Lake, Ontario, Canada

 - Statistics / Weather / Helpful Links

 Looking for Commanda Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 A true jewel in the crown of Ontario’s Near-North vacation playground, Commanda Lake is the perfect spot for either an annual vacation or a seasonal home.
 Located just south of Lake Nipissing, Commanda Lake lies just south of the popular Restoule Provincial Park amid miles of trails, waterways and historic locations.
 Nearby, the route of the Old Nipissing Road taken by early settlers wanders past the ruins of log cabins and tumble-down barns.
 The Loring Deer Yard, host to Ontario’s largest winter deer herd, is a few miles away.
 Miles of hiking and canoeing routes focus on the Restoule and French Rivers.
 And there is Commanda Lake itself, serene and beautiful and teeming with fish.
 Several camps, lodges and resorts provide lodgings for annual visitors, many returning generation after generation.
 Many build cottages here and make Commanda Lake their own.